wastedpotential/animation-wiki/camera-setup.md

 ### Dragonframe Histogram

 This can be used to make sure you have the right color profile.
-You generally don't want the graph clipped at the top or bottom range (unless you are trying to achieve a specific look).
+You generally don't want the graph clipped at the top or bottom range (unless you are trying to achieve a specific look).\
 ![Histogram](/images/cinema_histogram.jpg)

 # Camera Setup in Dragonframe

 To make these adjustments, the camera must be...

-- Turned on
+- Turned on (use a power supply, not a camera battery)
-- Set to manual mode
+- Camera set to manual mode
+- Lens set to manual focus
 - Connected to laptop via USB cable
-- Dragonframe is set to Cinematography mode (camera icon in upper right corner)
+- Dragonframe is set to Cinematography mode (camera icon in upper right corner)\
   ![Cinematography Icon](/images/icon_cinematography.jpg)

 Use the Camera Settings Window to set the following values.
-The **Test Shot** button will allow you to take test shots as you get this dialed in
+The **Test Shot** button will allow you to take test shots as you get this dialed in\
 ![Camera Settings](/images/cinema_camera_settings.jpg)

 ## FIRST: f-stop setting